 1) Make the choice that you want to change and define the behaviour

 Commitment is the first step towards real change.
 Keeping a log of your bad habits – how often you’ve been late, your last cigarette or the number of times you reacted poorly to a conversation – helps to identify patterns and motivate change.
-Talk openly with loved ones or a counselor about your goals so that you can establish a sense of accountability.
+Talk openly with loved ones or a counsellor about your goals so that you can establish a sense of accountability.

 2) Determine why you have developed the bad habit and identify its triggers